-I have always enjoyed reading about other people’s productivity hacks and their workflows, in general, regarding whatever they might be doing.
+I have always enjoyed reading about other people’s productivity hacks and workflows, in general, regarding whatever they might be doing.
 However, I often stumble upon reading how people maintain an extravagant lifestyle with dozens of different hobbies, interests, and passions with ease.
 So it makes me wonder how they manage their time to maintain a healthy level of participation in their interests without burning out.

-Tools to the rescue
+Tools to the Rescue

 A while ago, I started reading about how other people have managed their time with multiple passions/hobbies, and almost unanimously, everybody used various schedules for this.
 So I have already used a “life management” system for a long time to handle all my to-do lists and schedules related to my home and work life (insert praising words about Emacs’ org-mode here).